Video and 16mm film transferred to video. Colour and B/W, sound, 18 min. © Bouchra Khalili. Courtesy the artist and mor charpentier, Paris

 A Chorus of Voices

 Based on how we move through the space, links, connections, and constellations between the works will crystallize.
 No single path is given, and all stories are equally important.
-Bouchra Khalili’s work allow us to envision a potential future in which the frameworks and hierarchies of the nation-state can be broken, and new, more equal conditions created.
+Bouchra Khalili’s work allows us to envision a potential future in which the frameworks and hierarchies of the nation-state can be broken, and new, more equal conditions created.

 Information